derekwolpert/CalmCloud/README.md

 ### Using Waveforms as Interactive Progress Bars for Audio Playback

 Throughout CalmCloud there are many indicators to show the current playback status of audio content.
 These include the waveforms, process circles, progress bars, and even the website's own favicon.
-While all of these examples use different techniques to fomrmat/style their visuals, the general general basis from how the playback position is accessed and maintained is the same - from the ``Redux`` *store*!
+While all of these examples use different techniques to format/style their visuals, the general basis from how the playback position is accessed and maintained is the same - from the ``Redux`` *store*!

 <p align="middle">
     <img src="./readme_images/calmcloud_track.png" width="438" />
     <img src="./readme_images/calmcloud_progress.png" width="438" />
 </p>

-Below is a code snippet from the indiviual audio track page to show how the waveform progress bars are achieved.
+Below is a code snippet from the individual audio track page to show how the waveform progress bars are achieved.
 Two translucent waveform images are overlaid on top of one another within a single HTML container.
 One of these images always occupies the entire width of the container.
-The other image is dynamicly rendered to a percentage of the container's width depending on whether or not the page's content corresponds to audio actively playing.
+The other image is dynamically rendered to a percentage of its container's width depending on whether or not the page's content corresponds to audio actively playing.

 ```
 //...